mgedmin/project-summary/README.rst

 This is a script to help:

-- it runs from cron every hour
+- it runs as a Jenkins job every hour
 - re-uses my Jenkins workspaces to get git clones of the projects (they're in /var/lib/jenkins/jobs/\*/workspace)
 - finds the latest tag in each Git repo (git describe --tags --abbrev=0)